LookAtMe-Genius-Cameraman/T_System/docs/remote_ui/access_API.md

 # Controlling the T_System Identity
-Returns the response it holds name of T_System.
+Returns the response it holds private id of T_System.

 ## Request
 ```http